SebestyenBenedek/piston/readme.md

 # About

 <h4>
     This is a modified version of Piston, which is a high performance general purpose code execution engine.
 The configuration includes a way to be able to execute two testing frameworks, pytest (python) and jest (javascript).
 I have created this project as homework.
+Right now this project only includes python version: 3.12.0, if you want to run any more versions of python you can add any of the following ones in the /custom-piston.sh file into the packages array:
+    - "python-2.7.18.pkg.tar.gz"
+    - "python-3.5.10.pkg.tar.gz"
+    - "python-3.9.1.pkg.tar.gz"
+    - "python-3.9.4.pkg.tar.gz"
+    - "python-3.10.0.pkg.tar.gz"
+    - "python-3.11.0.pkg.tar.gz"
 </h4>